rubenerd/rubenerd.com/content/post/2019/financial-hardship-in-invoicing.md

 ---
-draft: true
 title: "Financial hardship in invoicing"
 date: "2019-01-10T08:27:55+11:00"
-abstract: ""
-thumb: ""
+abstract: "Be respectful, and chances are people will be for you too."
 year: "2019"
 category: Thoughts
 tag:
+- finances
--
+- money
 location: sydney
 ---
 I'll keep this as non-specific and vague as possible.
 Having worked for myself, with family, and for businesses, there are certain clients who won't pay invoices on time.
 Or ever.
 I probably shouldn't make this public, but I've generally been poor at chasing people for payment.
 I figure they have their reasons.